ibm-cloud-docs/dns-svcs/cr-update.md

 - **-n, --name** is the name of the custom resolver.
 - **-d, --description** is the descriptive text of the custom resolver.
 - **--enabled** determines whether to enable the custom resolver.
+- **--profile** is the  profile name of custom resolver.
+Valid values: "essential", "advanced", "premier".
+- **--allow_disruptive_updates** determines weather disruptive update is allowed for the custom resolver.
 - **-i, --instance** is the instance name or ID.
 If this is not set, the context instance specified by `dns instance-target INSTANCE` is used instead.
 - **--output** specifies output format.
 Currently, JSON is the only supported format.